 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

 We find many today who, instead of “fleeing the wrath to come” by running to God for mercy, are trying to flee from the call of God, as Jonah did.
-They run from God and hide behind religious ceremonies and titles, but what does any title or ritual mean to God?
+They run from God and hide behind faith in religious ceremonies and titles, or in the military might of their nation, but what does any ceremony, or title, or earthly weapon mean to God?
 Is He impressed with us?
-My brother, my sister, the safest way to run from God is to run to Him.
-God is calling you out of darkness and death into the light of His Son.
-Now, where will you go?
+My brother, my sister, the only safe way to run from God is to run to Him.
+Refuse all earthly confidences, and flee to the safety of Christ!

 Faith in God through his Son Jesus Christ is regarded by many as a relic of the past, but that precious faith has transformed the lives of untold millions of men and women, giving them boldness for fear and love for hate.
 There is even now a nascent revival underway, as yet unnoticed by the world, and even many saints.
 There are men even now calling for God’s children to forsake all earthly hopes and powers, and put their faith in God.
 The faith that children of God have placed in teachings that were not from God is a chief cause for their lack of faith in God.
 False teachings rob the soul of faith that belongs only to God.
 May God hasten the day when He anoints the eyes of His people and they love one another as Christ has loved them, and they forsake the divisive sects men have devised.
 In that day, the saints will see clearly and rejoice, as one, in the wonderful things of the Spirit.
 And they will learn that the body of Christ can render creditable service to God only by the working of His mighty power through us who believe.